Jamesaskew101/ERP-Additional-Materials/README.md

   - Outputs structured datasets (not included here due to confidentiality).

 - **`model_finetuning/`**
-   Provides the infulstructure for model fine tuning.
+   Provides the infrastructure for model fine tuning.
   - Uses two methods of fine-tuning for comparitive analysis.
   - Final model fine-tuning to be used is that of the Hybrid_tuning.py.
   - Analyses training results using fine_tuning_analysis.ipynb.
-  - Output is the trained model (final_model), avaliable apon request.
+  - Output is the trained model (final_model), avaliable upon request.

 - **`model_analysis/`**
   Provides scripts for evaluating model performance comparing to raw model.